-Best estimate assumptions have been set using information and analysis available as at 31 December 2019.
+Best estimate assumptions have been set using information and analysis available as at 31 December 2020.
 For example:

-- Economic assumptions are derived using market data as at the valuation date. - IBNR assumptions, for UK Group Risk business and overseas group life business, are determined based on internal experience analyses. - Overhead expenses are set using the forecast level of expenses and the estimated costs of closing the office if that decision were made. - Profit margins are determined based on high-level experience analyses.
+- Economic assumptions are derived using market data as at the valuation date. - IBNR assumptions, for UK Group Risk business and overseas group life business, are determined based on internal experience analyses. - Overhead expenses are set using the forecast level of expenses.

+• Profit margins are determined based on high-level experience analyses.